0x9ONU/Obsidian-Notes/2 - Sophomore Year/Fall 2023/Digital Structures and Algorithms One/Week 15/DSA Book of Mormon.md

 As the one and true God of DSA said in His holy words:
 - "No loop invariants or Formal Proofs on the Final"
 - ✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟✟
+- PRAISE THE LORD FOR HE HAS GRACED US WITH IS PRESENCE
 ```
 # Algorithms